Ski in Sydney?

 Skiing in Sydney?

 Thankfully it is too warm to ski in Sydney.
-We don’t enough (if any) snow.
-However the ski fields are not too far away.
+We don’t get enough (if any) snow.
+However the ski fields are not too far away

 Closest Resorts to Sydney

-From Sydney, the closest places for skiing in New South Wales are Thredbo and the Perisher.
-Depending on the weather, it takes approximately 6 hours to drive there.
+From Sydney, the closest places for skiing in New South Wales are Thredbo and Perisher.
+Weather permitting it takes approximately 6 hours to drive there from Sydney.

 Small is Beautiful